The Quadratic and Cubic Characters of 2: Eisenstein Integers, Gauss and Jacobi Sums, and the Uniqueness of a Representation of Primes

-Now we define the Jacobi sum, which is a generalization of the Gauss sum.
-Gauss sums were briefly mentioned in \textit{Disquisitiones} by Gauss, but Jacobi sums only surfaced in 1827 when Carl Gustav Jacob Jacobi sent a letter to Gauss with his work\footnote{The theory of Jacobi sums is rich, and this richness can be seen on a very high level in chapter 4 of \cite{lemmermeyer2000reciprocity}.
-A more modern approach to motivating Jacobi sums can be seen through determining the number of solutions to the Diophantine equation $x^{n}+y^{n}=1$, which is assessed with good rigor in chapter 8 of \cite{ireland1990classical}.}.
+Now we define the Jacobi sum, which furthers the notion of a Gauss sum to include two characters.
+Gauss sums were briefly mentioned in \textit{Disquisitiones} by Gauss, but Jacobi sums only surfaced in 1827 when Carl Gustav Jacob Jacobi sent a letter to Gauss with his work.
 We begin with its definition. \begin{defn}[Jacobi sum] Let $\chi$ and $\lambda$ be two characters on $\mathbb{F}_{p}$.
 Then we define the \textit{Jacobi sum} over $\chi$ and $\lambda$ to be

 \end{defn}